appium/appium-espresso-driver/README.md

 or per-request basis (single server process managing multiple sessions, more preferable, uses less resources and ensures better control over running sessions).
 Check [Parallel Android Tests](docs/parallel-tests.md) article for more details.

-> **Note**
+> [!NOTE]
 > If you are _not_ going to run your tests in parallel then consider enabling the `--session-override` Appium server argument.
 It forces the server to close all pending sessions before a new one could be opened,
 > which allows you to avoid possible issues with such sessions silently running/expiring in the background.

 ## Troubleshooting

 * If you observe Espresso server crash on startup and various exceptions about missing class/method in the logcat output then consider updating [appium:espressoBuildConfig](#espresso-build-config) capability with module versions that match your application under test.
 This might require some experimentation, as different apps have different module requirements.
-Check, for example, [issue #812](https://github.com/appium/appium-espresso-driver/issues/812)
+Check, for example, [issue #812](https://github.com/appium/appium-espresso-driver/issues/812).
+Another solution might be to [integrate](#consuming-espresso-server-as-library) Espresso Server with the application under test in form of a library.
 * If you experince issues with application activities being not found or not starting then consider checking [How To Troubleshoot Activities Startup](docs/activity-startup.md) article.
 * Espresso requires the debug APK and app-under-test APK (AUT) to have the same signature.
 It automatically signs the AUT with the `io.appium.espressoserver.test` signature.
 This may be problematic if you're using an outdated Android SDK tools and/or an outdated Java version.
 * If there are problems starting a session, set the capability `forceEspressoRebuild` to `true` and retry.
 This will force rebuilding of Espresso Server.
 If the following session startup is successfull, set it back to `false`, so the session startup performance is back to normal.